MarianoChaves/pygent/docs/getting-started.md

 conversation while keeping the current runtime.
 Use `/tools` to enable or disable specific tools on the fly.
 Pass `--no-confirm-bash` if you want to skip the default confirmation before running any `bash` command.
+When confirmation is enabled, the agent displays the command before asking for approval.
 Add `--ban-cmd NAME` to prevent certain commands entirely.
 The `/save DIR` command copies the workspace, the CLI log and relevant configuration for later use.
 Resume the session with